 Financial Aid Information

 The Doctoral Program in Urban Affairs offers Graduate Assistantships for students who assist with faculty research and community projects or who work in placements with nonprofit and local government agencies.
 Assistantships provide tuition remission in addition to a small monthly stipend.
 The number of positions available yearly depends on University funding and external grants and contracts.
 Assistantships are awarded on a competitive basis.
-On average, we fund approximately 30-40% of students entering the program each year.
+On average, we fund approximately three to four doctoral students entering the program each year.

 To apply: